 Dear next prospective interim church:

 We haven’t met yet, but I’m hoping we will!
 I am currently serving as the Interim Minister at the Unitarian Universalist Church of Annapolis (UUCA) MD until July 2020.
 I was hired to be their Interim Senior Minister beginning January 2018, following the 34 year ministry of the Reverend Dr. Fred Muir.
-We’ve accomplished much together, already – but there’s still a year of search for their next minister to serve as a colleague of equal standing with Rev. John Crestwell, who was called to serve as the Associate Minister in 2009.
+We’ve accomplished much together!
+UUCA is in the midst of a search for a colleague of equal standing to serve with Rev. John Crestwell, who was called to serve as the Associate Minister in 2009.

-During the 2019 – 2020 church year, I’ll be keeping my eyes and ears open for my next interim placement.
+The interim search process begins at the end of April when all churches seeking an interim are revealed.
+By the first of May, I hope to be interviewing with your Search Team to discern if we are a good match.
 Although ideally I’d like to stay closer to my home in Charlottesville, VA, I am open to moving if it feels like a good match between my skills and interests and what you need.

 Who am I?

 If there’s one thing you should know about me, it’s that I love what I do.
 Working for and with congregations has been, and continues to be one of one of the great joys of my life.
 For a look at my resume, click here.

 During my career, I’ve served as a settled minister to a small (less than 100 member) congregation; and as a senior settled co-minister to a large (550+ member) congregation.
 In between, I’ve served as a full-time interim minister for a growing congregation (145 members), for a congregation in transition (50 members), and most recently was the Interim Senior Minister for a large congregation of 700 members .
 Over the years I’ve learned much about congregational life , how to navigate change and invite health in both settled and transitional ministries.